Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

 - This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.

-- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per game.
+- The Heat are the second-best defensive squad in the league, conceding 109.8 points per game.

-- On the glass, the Heat are sixth in the NBA, conceding 41.9 rebounds per game.
+- Conceding 41.9 rebounds per contest, the Heat are the sixth-ranked team in the league.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the league.
+- In terms of assists, the Heat are ranked 14th in the league, allowing 25.6 per contest.

-- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.
+- In terms of 3-pointers, the Heat are ranked 28th in the league, conceding 13.1 makes per game.

 Aaron Gordon vs. the Heat